jmanlapid/exacare-fullstack-interview/README.md

 * interacting with a live API
 * navigating unclear requirements

-You are not graded on completnig 100% of the objectives but rather your choice of implementation, communicating intent, and a reasonable throughput of completing requirements.
+You are not graded on completing 100% of the objectives but rather your choice of implementation, communicating intent, and a reasonable throughput of completing requirements.

 # How to run the application